Iowa Veterans and Disabled Veterans Benefits

-This is a $5,000 grant for service members who are buying a home in the state of Iowa.
-They must have served on active duty on or after September 11, 2001 and purchased their home after March 10, 2005.
-Those who have served at least 90 days of active duty between August 2, 1990 and April 6, 1991 will also qualify.
+To qualify, veterans must have served on active duty on or after September 11, 2001.
+Some veterans who served at least 90 days of active duty between August 2, 1990 and April 6, 1991, may also qualify for this program.

 Disabled Veterans Homestead Tax Credit